Flavian69/brp-1/README.md

 Yes, it can be, but we are asking creators to not forget about our credits.
 (EXAMPLE: I've made this script based on BRP Framework.)

+### There will be updates?
+Yes, and will be a lot of them. :slight_smile:

+### There is a discord server for Support?
+Yes, here it is: https://discord.io/brp-support